vineet-cyberkan/ngApp6/README.md

 run 'npm install <libraryname>' e.g.  "npm install bootstrap" it will install the package into node_modules directory

-## To genrate componet we have a shorthand method
+## To genrate component we have a shorthand method

 run 'npm g c  <componentName>' e.g. "ng g c posts"

+## Routing flag

+<router-outlet></router-outlet> is added by cli when we are writing a Router flag